ymdahi/ckeditor-query-plugin/README.md

 - Autoprefixing of browserspecific CSS rules via [postcss](https://postcss.org/) and [autoprefixer](https://github.com/postcss/autoprefixer)
 - Style Linting via [stylelint](https://stylelint.io/)

-When you run `npm run build` we use the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to move the css to a separate file.
+When you run `yarn run build` we use the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to move the css to a separate file.
 The css file gets included in the head of the `index.html`.